 Under the new arrangement, the state government will contribute either $250 or $500 to an eligible MCIP.
 To qualify, you must have opened an account on or after January 1st, 2017.
 Your account’s beneficiary must be a Maryland resident, and as the account holder, you cannot earn more than $112,500 per year (or $175,000 for married couples).

-Your application for the free cash must have been submitted to the Save4College State Contribution Program by May 31st of this year (2019).
-Your eligible contributions must be made no later than November 1 of this year (2019).
-If you missed the deadline, consider opening the account now to receive next years state contribution.
+Your application for the free cash must be submitted to the Save4College State Contribution Program by 11:59 pm on May 31st of this year (2020).
+If you miss the deadline, you can still open an account to receive next year’s state contribution.

 The State Contribution

 For individuals making between $87,000-112,500 (or $125,000-175,000 for married couples filing jointly), Maryland will match a $250 contribution with its own $250 contribution.